 With spawning season in full swing, the salmon are packed to the gills with roe.
-If you’re able to find a skein of salmon roe at your fishmonger (or you happen to know someone that’s going salmon fishing), 5 minutes and a handful of ingredients is all it takes to turn that ugly sac of roe into a decadent bowl of ikura (salmon caviar)
+If you're able to find a skein of salmon roe at your local seafood shop (or you happen to know someone that's going salmon fishing in Alaska), 5 minutes and a handful of ingredients is all it takes to turn that ugly sac of roe into a decadent bowl of ikura (salmon caviar)

-Unlike the limp salty goop that that comes out of jars, homemade ikura is truly sublime.
-The plump silken pearls of caviar glow like precious gemstones.
-Stick a spoonful in your mouth and each orb bursts with a satisfying pop, sending their rich, savory contents flooding over your sweet, salt and umami taste receptors in a wave of culinary bliss.
+Unlike the limp salty goop that that comes out of jars, homemade ikura caviar is truly sublime.
+The plump silken pearls of caviar glow like precious gemstones and are loaded with the savory taste of umami.
+Stick a spoonful in your mouth and each orb bursts with a satisfying pop, sending their rich, briny flavor flooding over your tongue in a wave of culinary bliss.

 - Make the brine by adding the dashi, soy sauce, sake, sugar and salt to a bowl and stirring until the salt and sugar are completely dissolved.

 - Watch the video for instructions on separating the pearls of caviar from the skein.

 - Rinse the caviar with cold water and then put it in a container with enough brine to cover it.

 - The ikura will be ready to eat in 1 day.